Due Diligence for the Quality of the RIPE NCC Registration Data

 2. After the registration or distribution of Internet number resources

 After the agreement has been signed and the Internet number resources have been registered, the RIPE NCC must ensure that relevant registration data are kept up-to-date and correct.
 To this end, the RIPE NCC performs audits (please see Audit activity) and has procedures to ensure that (legal or natural) persons that have registered Internet number resources are aware of the changes that must be communicated to the RIPE NCC (e.g., see RIPE NCC procedural documents about transfers of Internet number resource records and change of a Member’s official name, Independent resources – contractual changes between sponsoring LIR and End User and Closure of LIR and Deregistration of Internet Number Resources).

 Changes in the registration data must be requested by:

-- An authorised person (somebody that has the general authority to act on behalf of the person that has been registered Internet number resources).
+- An authorised person (someone that has the general authority to act on behalf of the person that has been registered Internet number resources)

 If there is any doubt about the identity or the authority of the person requesting these changes, the RIPE NCC reserves the right to request additional documentation (e.g., proof of identity, court decisions, etc.) and to request support or information from third parties.